jussihi/jussihi.kapsi.fi/content/posts/2022-09-08-smmrootkit.md

 # Preface

-This post is a copy of an old "paper" I wrote as a requirement for a special course for my University studies.
+This post is a "blog-friendly" version of an old "paper" I wrote as a requirement for a special course for my University studies.
 The course was "CS-E4003 - Special Assignment in Computer Science" in Aalto University, Finland.
 I got 5 ECTS for this work.

 The implementation of the rootkit described in this post and its installation instructions can be found from my github page -